 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 These amendments apply only to contracts, hedging relationships, and other transactions that reference the London Interbank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
 The amendments are effective prospectively for all entities as of March 12, 2020 through December 31, 2022.
-As of June 30, 2021, the Company has not modified its contract that will be impacted by reference rate reform (Sumitomo Dainippon Pharma Loan Agreement).
-The Company will continue to assess the impact the adoption of this standard will have on its consolidated financial statements and related disclosures when its contract impacted by reference rate reform is modified.
+The Company's outstanding debt with Sumitomo Dainippon Pharma bears a variable interest rate that is indexed off of 3-month LIBOR, for which publication is expected to be discontinued on June 30, 2023.
+In the event that 3-month LIBOR becomes unavailable, the Company and Sumitomo Dainippon Pharma will negotiate in good faith to select an alternative interest rate in accordance with the Sumitomo Dainippon Pharma Loan Agreement.
+The Company has not yet adopted this guidance and is currently evaluating the potential impact the adoption of this standard will have on its consolidated financial statements and related disclosures.